Michalek007/Rzuczek/README.md

 # Rzuczek - BITEhack 2023

-**Robot build and programmed in 24 hours at Hackatin BITEhack 2023**
+**Robot built and programmed in 24 hours at Hackaton BITEhack 2023**

 This repository contains:
 * electronic schematics